 I shook my head.
 “The Imperium…”

 “Is just another institution!” she said, sharply.
 She looked around herself to see if anyone else was paying attention.
 When it became obvious that no one was she leaned forward.
-“The Prime Minister is telling everyone not to worry, that our economy will continue to prosper, unaffected by whatever is going on over in Core.
+“The Prime Minister is telling everyone not to worry, that our economy will continue to prosper, unaffected by whatever is happening in Core.
 ‘We aren’t an Imperial planet’, she keeps saying.
 But that won’t help us when we’re in the middle of a three-way war between the Imperium, the Solomani, and the Hivers.
 And the K’kree will probably show up.”

 I sighed.
 What was she talking about?
 “The Solomani, and the Hivers for that matter, know better than to interfere in an Imperial-dominated region.
 Trust me, I run a Free Trader.
 The Imperium will always protect its trade network.”

 “And if the Imperium can’t even protect itself?”

 She leaned back and looked at me for a long moment.
 Finally, she leaned forward again.